Why Do I Need a Police Report After an Auto Accident?

 Filing a Report vs. Making a Claim

 A common misunderstanding is that filing a police report is the same as or directly connected to making a claim to your insurance company.
-The police report serves as a record of the accident, which can be used to your advantage in a claim.
+The police report serves as a record of the car accident, which can be used to your advantage in a claim.
 However, police reports are not automatically sent in as an insurance claim.

 However, both your insurance company and the opposing party’s insurance provider may request a publicly available car accident report.